-- Possess personal qualities that facilitate effective peer interactions (e.g., compassion, empathy, integrity, honesty, benevolence, confidentiality). - Possess the emotional health required for full utilization of mental faculties (including judgment, orientation, affect and cognition). - Ability to establish rapport and develop mature and effective professional relationships with faculty, professional peers, the public, and other members of the medical profession team. - Demonstrate impartial motives, attitudes and values in roles, functions, and relationships. - Communicate and interact with, in a non-judgmental way, persons who differ from oneself and one's beliefs in a variety of ways, including but not limited to: gender, age, race, ethnicity, socio-economic status, culture, creed, military status, sexual orientation and identity, and religious or spiritual beliefs. - Ability to monitor and react appropriately to one's own emotional needs and responses. - Display appropriate flexibility, adaptability, composure, and emotional stability during periods of high stress or uncertainty associated with didactic and clinical encounters and environments. - Ability to accurately follow oral and written directions with prompt completion of all responsibilities in the classroom and clinical setting. - Compliance with standards, policies, and practices set forth in the program handbook.
+- 1. Possess personal qualities that facilitate effective peer interactions (e.g., compassion, empathy, integrity, honesty, benevolence, confidentiality). - 2.
+Possess the emotional health required for full utilization of mental faculties (including judgment, orientation, affect and cognition). - 3.
+Ability to establish rapport and develop mature and effective professional relationships with faculty, professional peers, the public, and other members of the medical profession team. - 4.
+Demonstrate impartial motives, attitudes and values in roles, functions, and relationships.
+Communicate and interact with, in a non-judgmental way, persons who differ from oneself and one's beliefs in a variety of ways, including but not limited to gender, age, race, ethnicity, socio- economic status, culture, creed, military status, sexual orientation and identity, and religious or spiritual beliefs. - 5.
+Ability to monitor and react appropriately to one's own emotional needs and responses. - 6.
+Display appropriate flexibility, adaptability, composure, and emotional stability during periods of high stress or uncertainty associated with didactic and clinical encounters and environments. - 7.
+Ability to accurately follow oral and written directions with prompt completion of all responsibilities in the classroom and clinical setting. - 8.
+Compliance with standards, policies and practices set forth in the program Handbook.

-These standards will serve as prerequisites for entrance, continuation, promotion, and graduation from the Histotechnology program.
-Students and applicants to the Histotechnology program must be prepared to meet the technical standards, with or without reasonable accommodation, to complete the program, and indicate possession of such ability prior to their matriculation into the program and during registration for each semester.
+These standards will serve as pre-requisites for entrance, continuation, promotion, and graduation from the Pathologists' Assistant program and students must be prepared to indicate their ability to meet these standards as a condition of acceptance and during registration for each semester.